🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 • Mix in smaller hook versions for bags or scarves.

 Over-the-door storage is an easy install, doesn’t require drilling, and instantly adds valuable vertical space in tight quarters.
+The same idea works wonders in the bathroom too, as these tiny camper bathroom storage ideas show.

 4. Use Bins and Baskets With Labels